-In cats with severe disease, you may observe signs related to heart dysfunction.
+In dogs with severe disease, you may observe signs related to heart dysfunction.
 These signs include lethargy, exercise intolerance, shortness of breath, and fainting.
 These signs are typically related to the heart’s inability to circulate blood effectively.

 Signs of heart failure may also be seen in severe cases of aortic stenosis.
 These signs include coughing, increased breathing effort, and open-mouth breathing.
 In heart failure, fluid begins to the pool in the lungs; the signs of heart failure are associated with this fluid accumulation.
-Heart failure is more common in cats that have other heart valve problems occurring at the same time, but can be seen with aortic stenosis alone.
+Heart failure is more common in dogs that have other heart valve problems occurring at the same time, but can be seen with aortic stenosis alone.

 "Signs of heart failure may also be seen in severe cases of aortic stenosis."

 In some severe cases, aortic stenosis can lead to changes in the structure of the heart muscle.
 These changes can influence how the heart conducts electrical signals.
-This can lead to a risk of sudden death if the heart muscle becomes unable to effectively conduct the electrical impulses that trigger the heart to beat.
+This can lead to a risk of sudden death, if the heart muscle becomes unable to effectively conduct the electrical impulses that trigger the heart to beat.

 How is aortic stenosis diagnosed?